 IARC 1: Carcinogenic to Humans.
-IARC Group 2B: Possibly carcinogenic to humans.
 NTP-K: Known to Be a Human Carcinogen.
 NIOSH-Ca: Potential Occupational Carcinogen, with No Further Categorization.
-ACGIH TLV-A3: Confirmed Animal Carcinogen with Unknown Relevance to Humans.
 ACGIH TLV-A2: Suspected Human Carcinogen.

 IRRITANCY OF PRODUCT: This product may mildly irritate contaminated tissue, especially if contact is prolonged.
 Eye irritation may be more pronounced.